-Shore Drive, the main stretch in this area, features some our favorite restaurants and breweries in town, all of which maintain the laid-back vibes that make this a favorite district for locals.
-Grab a pint or two at Deadline Brewing Project or Pleasure House Brewing Company, then head to Mermaid Winery or Press Wine Bar to dig into some classic pairings.
+Shore Drive, the main stretch in this area, features some of our favorite restaurants and breweries in town, all of which maintain the laid-back vibes that make this a favorite district for locals.
+Grab a pint or two at Deadline Brewing Project or Pleasure House Brewing Company, then head to Mermaid Winery to dig into some classic pairings.

 At the heart of Virginia Beach, Town Center is the place to be for a night of high-end shopping, dining, and entertainment.
 Discover the perfect setting for a fun family day out or a romantic evening with dinner and drinks.
 Laugh the night away at the Funny Bone Comedy Club and Restaurant or relish in live entertainment brought to you by the Sandler Center for the Performing Arts or Zeiders American Dream Theatre.

-Zeiders, who recently opened their new, state-of-the-art two-theater facility, is professional nonprofit theater that gives local writers, performers, and artists the perfect platform to inspire artistic expression of all varieties and has become an integral part of the local arts community.
+Zeiders, who recently opened their new, state-of-the-art two-theater facility, is a professional nonprofit theater that gives local writers, performers, and artists the perfect platform that inspires all varieties of artistic expression and has become an integral part of the local arts community.

 End your day with some much-needed rest and relaxation at one of the area’s convenient luxury hotels, including The Hilton Garden Inn and The Westin Virginia Beach Town Center, which are located right among the shops, restaurants, and theaters.